-Revenue collected from payment of Non-Performance Charges will be distributed to resources (of any type, even if they are not Capacity Resources) that perform above expectations.
-A resource with Actual Performance above its Expected Performance is considered to have provided Bonus Performance, and will be assigned a share of the collected Non-Performance Charge revenues in the form of a Bonus Performance Credit.
-This credit is based on the ratio of its Bonus Performance quantity to the total Bonus Performance quantity (from all resources) for the same Performance Assessment Interval.
+Revenue collected from payment of Non-Performance Charges will be distributed to resources (of any type, even if they are not Capacity Resources) and PRD Providers that perform above expectations.
+A resource or PRD Provider with Actual Performance above its Expected Performance is considered to have provided Bonus Performance, and will be assigned a share of the collected Non-Performance Charge revenues in the form of a Bonus Performance Credit.
+This credit is based on the ratio of its Bonus Performance quantity to the total Bonus Performance quantity (from all resources or PRD Providers) for the same Performance Assessment Interval.